stephanebachelier/superapi/README.md

 });
 ```

-You will need to pass a parameters object that will be replaced.
+Then when you call the api, You will need to pass a "parameters" object containing replacement values for the defined placeholders:

 ```
-superapi.api.editMovie(data, {id: 12345});
+superapi.api.editMovie({
+    data: data,
+    params: {
+      id: 12345
+    }
+  });
 ```

 Voila! easy.

 ### Query string

 Superapi also support query arguments.
-You just need to pass and object to any of the following methods:
+You just need to pass an object to any of the following methods:

 * `buildUrl(id, params, query)`
 * `request: function (id, data, params, query)`

 Query arguments are not added to configuration for now.
 I did not found any use cases, except for validation, so I choose to let it opened.
-So if you need to add query args, just provide an object as the `query` args and it will be used to create the query string.
+If you need to add query args, just provide an object as the `query` args and it will be used to create the query string.

-As an example, if you want to request a route `http://example.tld/user/john.doe.json?content=post&since=19700101`, you can use the following configuration :
+As an example, if you want to construct a query for the route `http://example.tld/user/john.doe.json?content=post&since=19700101`, you can use the following configuration :

 ```
 var api = superapi.default({